A few of the characters you'll meet at The Site With Everything, plus some from discontinued comics.

 Fourth Wall Mail Slot: The fifth and final installment of the 2008 Character Strike featured the Head Executive replying to emails readers sent to Peter Paltridge.

-Heart Is an Awesome Power: The title character of "Awesome Blossom" exclaims "Heart Power!" every time she tries to solve a problem.
+Heart Beat-Down: The title character of "Awesome Blossom" exclaims "Heart Power!" every time she tries to solve a problem, with a giant heart appearing above her.
 It proves effective, but the second time she uses it angers others.
-In a possible subversion, her adversaries use "Liver Power!" and "Pancreas Power!" to get what they want.
+Her adversaries play with this trope as they use "Liver Power!" and "Pancreas Power!" to get what they want.

 Hostile Show Takeover: For April Fools' Day 2006, Peter faked the site's absorption by CNet and created a comic in which CNet representatives interfered with attempts to read the newest Mulberry comic by hawking the benefits of donation.